• Skip to primary navigation

 Pastry:

-• Cool butter: Cut the butter into small cubes, place them in one layer on a plate, and put them in the freezer for about 15 minutes; they should not be frozen but get cold.
+• Cut the butter into small cubes and place them in one layer on a plate.
+Place the plate in the freezer for about 15 minutes; the butter should not be frozen but get really cold.

-• Refrigerate: Turn the dough on the working surface and form a ball without kneading the dough.
-Next, form a disc, wrap in cling film and refrigerate for about 2 hours.
+• Chill dough: Turn the dough on the working surface and form a ball without kneading the dough.
+Form a disc, wrap it in cling film, and refrigerate for about 2 hours.

 Filling:

 • Chop the larger pieces of dried fruit, like the apricots.
-No need to chop the raisins, cranberries, or currants.
-Peel, core, and dice the apples.
+Peel, core, and dice the apples; the cubes should be very small.

-• Preheat the oven to 180 degrees Celsius/ 350 degrees Fahrenheit.
-Grease the molds of two muffin trays.
+• Preheat the oven to 350ยฐF/ 180ยฐC.
+Grease the molds of the muffin trays.

-• Roll and cut dough: Remove about ⅔ of the dough from the fridge and let the rest in the refrigerator until needed.
-Roll the dough in at least two batches, about 3mm/ 0.10 inches thick.
-Cut 24 circles of the dough using the large cutter/ glass of about 6 cm/2.5 inches diameter.
-Press the circles into the molds of the muffin tray.
+• Roll dough: Remove about โ…” of the dough from the fridge and let the rest in the refrigerator until needed.
+Roll the dough in at least two batches, about 0.10 inches/ 3 mm thick.

-• Closed pies: Roll the remaining dough and cut 24 smaller circles with a smaller cutter of about 5 cm/2 inches.
+• To make closed tarts: Roll the remaining dough and cut 24 smaller circles with a smaller cutter (2 ยฝ-inch/ 6 cm).
 Dab some water around the edges of the pastry in the tray and place the smaller circles on top of each tart.
-Crimp and seal the edges with a fork.
+Crimp and seal the edges.
 Cut a slit or two on top of each pie to allow the steam to escape.

-• Flowers or stars: Roll the scraps of dough and cut 24 flowers or stars.
+• To make flowers or stars: Roll the dough scraps and cut 24 flowers or stars.
 In this case, you will have leftover pastry, which freezes very well.

-• Egg wash: Mix the egg yolk and the milk and brush the pastry with the mixture.
+• Divide the filling between the holes of the muffin pan.
+Mix the egg yolk and the milk and brush the pastry with the mixture.

 Notes

-4. European style butter is best, it has less water.
+2. European-style butter is best; it has less water.

 Nutrition